 Finding a good hairdresser can be quite the challenge.
 I have been in luck that since Lindsey moved her salon to London, that the wonderful team at Sixth Sense Salon have always been there to tend to my hair needs.
-The salon has had a refurbishment and I went along with a few other bloggers for a small event to look around.
+The salon has had a refurbishment and I went along with a few Brum Bloggers for a small event to look around.

 The salon has had quite the facelift with a more selective use of their bold colour palette, which has changed the feel of the salon to make it feel more grown up somehow.
 There is plenty of personality though with the custom made and designed furniture in the reception area as well as custom designed wall art that was created by working with a local graffiti artist.